Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 ```
 I executed the second command to upload the downloaded dataset from the disk to the bucket and it took about 20m so this is much better.

+## Peforming the extraction on DataFlow
+I first tried imitating the DataFlow tutorial where all commands were executed from the console but I found that I could not install tensorflow-datasets there.
+I discovered that the DataFlow tutorial can actually also be exectuted from a virtual machine with API permissions so going forward thats what I am using.